Internship Training Manual

 The four elements of CAPS mission are:

-• To provide direct services to students who present or are referred for evaluation and intervention centering on the emotional and/or behavioral problems that interfere with their ability to be successful in their academic work and to function in other spheres at levels consistent with their individual interests and abilities
+• To provide direct, multi-culturally informed services to students who present or are referred for evaluation and intervention centering on the emotional and behavioral problems that interfere with their ability to be successful in their academic work and to function in other spheres at levels consistent with their individual interests and abilities.

-• To collaborate with members of the campus community to create and sustain an environment that allows students to fully partake of opportunities for academic and personal growth
+• To offer informational and skill-building programming that is respectful of diverse students’ ethnic and cultural backgrounds to the campus community on topics relevant to emotional health and successful functioning of all students and to collaborate with members of the campus community to create and sustain a respectful environment that allows students to fully partake of opportunities for academic and personal growth.

-• To provide formal professional training experiences for advanced students in the mental health disciplines
+• To provide formal professional training experiences for advanced students in the behavioral health disciplines—enhancing multi-cultural competence is included in the goal of all training experiences.

-• To contribute to the accumulated body of professional knowledge about the attitudes and behavior of university students as well as that which more specifically relates to their mental health problems
+• To contribute to the accumulated body of professional knowledge about the attitudes and behavior of university students as well as how they specifically relate to their mental health problems.

 Return to table of contents